Impact

 Risk and Exploitability

 The CVSS score of 8.2 classifies the issue as High severity.
-While the EPSS score is not available, the lack of KEV listing does not reduce the risk; the vulnerability is exploitable by any attacker who can sit on the network path between the Ticket server and the remote endpoint used for authentication.
-No user interaction or authentication is required beyond the normal login flow, making remote exploitation straightforward.
-The combination of a high severity rating, network‑level attack vector, and the ability to capture credentials implies elevated risk for exposed environments.
+The EPSS score of 0.00028 (under 1%) indicates a very low probability of exploitation in the wild, but the vulnerability is still technically exploitable by any attacker who can sit on the network path between the Ticket server and the remote authentication endpoint.
+No user interaction or authentication beyond the normal login flow is required, allowing remote exploitation through a man‑in‑the‑middle attack.
+The combination of a high severity rating, network‑level attack vector, and the ability to capture credentials or session data results in a significant risk for exposed environments, even though the EPSS suggests low exploitation likelihood.

 OpenCVE Enrichment